UniversalDependencies/UD_Kyrgyz-TueCL/README.md

 # Introduction

-Kyrgyz-TueCL contains totaly 145 sentences including 20 Cairo sentences, and ~ 100 sentences suggested by [UD Turkic Group](https://github.com/ud-turkic).
+Kyrgyz-TueCL contains 145 sentences in total, including 20 Cairo sentences and ~ 100 sentences suggested by [UD Turkic Group](https://github.com/ud-turkic).
 This treebank is a part of UD Turkic Treebank.
 Translation of all sentences are available in English, Turkish and Azerbaijani languages.